Shop for local food.

 We offer guided and self-guided tours of our property, gardens and organization.
 Contact Cara about custom or private tours.
 All tours are by donation.
 Alternatively, explore the property and gardens as you read our interpretive signage, or grab a children’s passport to go on a fun, scavenger hunt!

 Biodiversity in agriculture is critical to food security and Abbey Gardens is committed to preserving and demonstrating heritage livestock.
 Their genetics have evolved over centuries of farming to be well adapted to our environment, and resilient to pests and disease.
 In an age of factory farms and genetically-modified food sources, supporting heritage breeds is one important activity in support of food security and resilience.
-At Abbey Gardens, we showcase two rare breeds: Lac La Croix Indian Ponies and Chantecler chickens.
+At Abbey Gardens, we showcase two rare breeds: Ojibwe Horses and Chantecler chickens.

-Lac La Croix Indian ponies are a Canadian breed, and by the 1970’s, the breed was virtually extinct, with only 4 ponies left living near a small village in northern Ontario.
+Ojibwe Horses are a Canadian breed, and by the 1970’s, the breed was virtually extinct, with only 4 ponies left living near a small village in northern Ontario.
 Through the rescue and rehabilitation efforts of a dedicated group of individuals, there are now approximately 200 ponies on record.
 The Ojibwe Horse was formerly known as the Lac La Croix Pony, the name officially changed in 2019.